home I index I latest I glossary I introductions I e-mail I about this site

 "Can we look around?"
 I asked.
 "Of course", said the smiling one.
 I explained that we were really pleased, and perhaps a little surprised, to find the church open.
 It turned out that they have recently started opening it every Wednesday afternoon, on the off-chance, perhaps in response to the Bishop of Norwich's plea for all the churches in the Diocese to be open to strangers and pilgrims.

 "Do you get many visitors?"
 I asked.
 The two ladies looked at each other.
 "No, you're the first!" laughed our cheerful host.
-Her companion watched us warily as we examined the font, which is particularly characterful, and not a little interesting: for example, it bears clear signs of attempted iconoclasm.
+Her companion watched us warily as we examined the 15th Century font, which is particularly characterful, and not a little interesting: for example, it bears clear signs of attempted iconoclasm.
 On one of the faces, a chunk of metal was imbedded in the winged lion of St Mark.
 I assume that it is the head of an axe or pick which has broken off.
-It probably dates from the 17th century.
-Puritan attacks on fonts of this kind are familiar in the area south of Bury St Edmunds, but it was the first time I had seen it up here.
+The attack was probably made in the 1640s, Puritan assaults of this kind on fonts are familiar from some churches in the area south of Bury St Edmunds, but it was the first time I had seen it up here.
 Paradoxically, it generally occured in churches where the Anglican reformers of a century earlier had not been enthusiastic enough in effacing or disguising imagery.

 Bradwell church is substantially restored, and bears a huge imprint of the late 19th century.
 Cautley could find little to say about it.
 And yet, it is atmospheric and of interest.
 Perhaps this is a result of not being well-known, and rarely visited (although not as rarely visited as Belton).
 Perhaps the most interesting feature is a window on the south side.
 It dates from the 1930s, but looks older.
 It is a memorial to John and Christine Fellows, a brother and sister who ran a shipbuilding business on Southtown Road in Yarmouth.
 They provided the ships used by William Grenfell on his expeditions to Labrador in what is now Canada.
 Grenfell was an evangelical doctor, a medical missionary, who was well known in late-Victorian England, and accorded hero status.
 His expeditions to look after, and convert, the fishermen of Labrador, who he refered to as 'English-speaking people of our own race', were as avidly followed in the press as the adventures of Cecil Rhodes.
 Grenfell lived to a ripe old age, and did not die until 1940.
 It's curious to see a memorial to two people with imagery from the life of someone else.